MolecularAI/Reinvent/README.md

 * `ROTATABLE BONDS`: Physico-chemical property calculated by `RDKit`[link](https://www.rdkit.org/docs/Cookbook.html#contiguous-rotable-bonds).
 * `NUMBER OF HYDROGEN BOND DONOROS`: Physico-chemical property calculated by `RDKit`[link](https://www.rdkit.org/docs/source/rdkit.Chem.Lipinski.html).
 * `NUMBER OF RINGS`: Physico-chemical property calculated by `RDKit`[link](https://www.rdkit.org/docs/source/rdkit.Chem.rdMolDescriptors.html).
-* `SELECTIVITY`: If the aim is to optimize activity against one target while reducing activity agains one more other(s), i.e. to increase selectivity, this component can be used.
+* `SELECTIVITY`: If the aim is to optimize activity against one target while reducing activity agains another, i.e. to increase compound's selectivity, this component can be used.
 Uses two [scikit-learn](https://scikit-learn.org/stable/) models.
 Works with both classification and regression models.
 One model is predicting the target activity and the other is providing an off-target prediction.
 The score is reflecting a user defined activity gap between the target and the off-target predictions.

 -------------------------------------------------
 To use `tensorboard` for logging: